-Here you’ll find a list of peer-reviewed journals and online publications that publish student work on a variety of topics, including quality improvement.
-We started with student-run journals, which offer the best chance of publication, and continue with second-tier and top-tier journals, which accept only a fraction of the articles submitted for publication.
+Here you’ll find a list of peer-reviewed journals and online publications that publish clinical work on a variety of topics, including quality improvement.

 As student-run journals, these publications are a good place to target in publishing your work.
 In addition to these, your school may have its own student-run publication.

 The American Medical Student Research Journal

 Medical students created The American Medical Student Research Journal to help future physician-scientists develop critical thinking skills to succeed in academia and clinical practice.
 Medical students, working under the guidance of faculty mentors, author, review, and edit the journal.
 Articles must have a medical student as the primary author and meet the journal’s standards of excellence in research.
 The publication has several sections, and most QI articles are published in the humanities section.

 The EJBM is a student-run, double-blind faculty-peer-reviewed, multidisciplinary biomedical journal that has been in publication since 1982.The journal’s mission is to provide a forum for students, researchers, clinicians, and policy makers to publish scholarly works without levying fees for publication nor for access.

 The Harvard Medical Student Review (HMSR) is student-founded, student-managed, and student-administered, under the guidance of faculty and staff.
 Its mission is to provide a platform for students to contribute to important issues facing health and medicine through a variety of formats, including scholarly articles, editorials, and original artwork.

 The mission of the Harvard Public Health Review (HPHR) is to improve health at the local, national, and international levels.
 To that end, HPHR publishes content grounded in thoughtful evaluation of evidence and research that addresses issues of health equity.